-1. Drill a 9/16" hole in the bottom of the existing battery box at the current drain hole.
+Drill a 9/16" hole in the bottom of the existing battery box at the current drain hole.
 Follow guidelines of AC 43.13-2B, 11-19 and 11-22 (Installation Practices/Ventilating Systems).
 Install 9/16" grommet for 1/16" panel thickness at drain hole.

 - 2. Install the supplied stainless-steel elbows to the battery vent tube stubs.
 It is helpful to heat the tubing to a couple hundred degrees F before pressing them into the tubes.
 Be sure the entire barbed part of the elbow is completely inserted into the tubing. - 3.
-Connect the supplied /4" ID tubing to the stainless elbows.
-Next, cut the /4" tubes to a length of 3" and 4".
-Attach these pieces of /4" tubing to elbows.
+Connect the supplied /4" ID tubing to the elbows and cut to the approximate lengths shown in the figure below.

-4. Connect the 3/8" wye fitting to the 3/8" tube supplied and then to 1⁄2" tube from battery (do not kink the tubes).
-Next heat the 1⁄2" tubes while bending them to create a 90-degree swiping bend with a 3" radius.
+4. Connect the 3/8" wye fitting to the 3/8" tube supplied and then to 1/4" tube from battery (do not kink the tubes).
+Next heat the 1/4" tubes while bending them to create a 90-degree swiping bend with a 3" radius.
 (See image below).

 - 5. Feed the 3/8" exhaust tube straight down and out the aircraft's existing battery box drain hole, then thru the drain hole of the aircraft (do not cut tube length at this time). - 6.
 Install another 9/16" grommet for 1/16" panel thickness at the aircraft exit hole.
 Silicon can be used around the grommet and or tubing to seal and secure it in place. - 7.
-Insert L-Shaped foam insert into the 35Ah box around the battery.
+Insert L-Shaped foam into the 35Ah box around the battery.
 Make sure that the spacer is located at the end of the box away from the vent tubes.
 The foam insert (spacer) is used to hold the battery in a corner on the same end of the box as the drain hole (up to +-1/8" of battery movement side to side or front to back is ok).
 The battery should be positioned on the side of the box closest to the battery cables.
-Note: some boxes may have the drain hole on the opposite side shown below.

 8. With the battery box cover installed, push the vent tube up into the aircraft.
-Then cut exhaust tubes to length; at least 9/16" should be exposed on the outside of the aircraft.
+Then cut exhaust tube to length; at least 9/16" should be exposed on the outside of the aircraft.
 Cut the tube at an angle towards the aft of the aircraft.

-9. Lastly, replace battery negative cable with the one provided
+9. Lastly, replace the battery negative cable with the one provided.